SeisComP/seiscomp/doc/base/glossary.rst

       weak coupling implies that the fault is unlocked or only capable of accumulating low stress.
       A fault with weak interplate coupling could be aseismic or could slip by creep.

+   inventory
+      The inventory is the collection of all available meta data related to :term:`network`, :term:`station`, :term:`location code`, station :term:`channel code`,
+      characteristics of sensors and data loggers, etc..

    latency
-      The time difference between the current time and the arrival time of the record.
-(SeisComP3)
+      The time difference between the current time and the arrival time of the record (SeisComP).
+      The latency can be computed by :ref:`scqc`.

    Lithosphere
       The outer solid part of the Earth, including crust and uppermost mantle.
 The lithosphere is about 100 km thick, although its thickness is age-dependent (older lithosphere is thicker).
       At some locations the lithosphere below the crust is brittle enough to produce earthquakes by faulting, such as within a subducted oceanic plate.

+   location code
+      Description of particular sensor location associated to a station.
+The standard location codes are defined in the `SEED manual <https://www.fdsn.org/seed_manual/SEEDManual_V2.4.pdf>`_.

    Love wave
       A major type of surface waves having a horizontal motion that is transverse (or perpendicular)